 - Fri-Sun 10 am – 4 pm with regular menu

 - Mon-Thurs 10 am – 2 pm with grab-and-go menu

 - The Children’s Gallery is closed.

-- The Laser simulated rifle range in Making Marines gallery is temporarily closed.
+- The Laser simulated rifle range in Making Marines gallery is open on Saturdays & Sundays.

 - Semper Fidelis Memorial Park, located next to the Museum, is open.

 Check the website for updates on these programs.
 Some may not be happening because of Covid.